pastelmind/ruliweb-hots/README.md

 * `npm run build`: Package the Chrome extension source into a ZIP file which can be uploaded to the Chrome Web Store.
 * `npm run watch`: Watch `./chrome-ext/templates/` on background and rebuild `./chrome-ext/src/js/templates.js` when anything changes.
 * `npm run crawl-namu`: Run the NamuWiki crawl script.
 For usage, run `npm run crawl-namu -- --help` .
-* `npm run link-dep`: Creates hard links between project files.
-Hard links are used to track dependencies in `./node_modules/`, as well as keep multiple copies of `hots.json` in sync.
-This script is automatically called when running `npm install`.
+* `npm run link-dep`: Creates hard links to 3rd-party dependencies in `node_modules/`.
+This script is automatically called by `npm install`.
 * `npm run validate-data`: Validates `hots.json`.
 This script is called by `npm test`.